elfredscom/atEX/write.md

 #### How does EXYZ help?

-Instead of building notifications everywhere, we build EXYZ to simply be a home to your posts like a blog but can you bring in your readers from Twitter, Facebook, Substack, and everywhere else by linking your posts there.
+Instead of building notifications everywhere, we build EXYZ to simply be a home to your posts like a publication but can you bring in your readers from Twitter, Facebook, Substack, and everywhere else by linking your posts there.

 EXYZ only exists with your content.
 Instead of promoting things about us, we make our Twitter, Instagram, Facebook, Substack, and our ad campaigns about your posts, things that people would love to read.